Skip to main content

 Your doctor may also recommend a third dose to give you better protection.
 Talk to your hospital team or GP if you have a weak immune system and may need a third dose.

-You should get a third dose 8 weeks after your second dose.
+If a third dose is advised, you should get it 8 weeks after your second dose.
 But you can get it 4 weeks after your second dose if you need to be protected urgently.

 If you had COVID-19 after your second dose